alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 * Instances will be restarted if they [exceed memory limits](/#quotas).
 * Your application should write all its log messages to `STDOUT`/`STDERR`, rather than a log file.

+## Data security classification

+You can store data classified up to "official" on the PaaS.

+You cannot store data classified "secret" or "top secret" on the PaaS.

+Refer to the [information assurance page](https://www.cloud.service.gov.uk/ia) for information on the assurance process.

 ## Secure and non-secure requests

 Requests could be made to the non-secure `http://` protocol due to: